 - Wagging their tails

-Cockatiels are considered to be very expressive.
-They love to show their affection through various movements and songs.
-Once they develop a strong bond with their owner, they’ll constantly seek your attention.
+Cockatiels are very expressive, showing their affection through various movements and songs.
+Once they develop a strong bond with their owners, they’ll constantly seek your attention.

-A unique aspect of the cockatiel is the crest atop its head.
-This is a good indicator of the parrot’s current mood.
-A pressed-down crest means that it’s on guard or feeling hostile.
-When it’s standing upright, it feels suspicious.
+A unique aspect of the cockatiel is the crest atop its head, which is a good indicator of its current mood.
+A pressed-down crest means it’s on guard or hostile; when it’s standing upright, it feels suspicious.

 Also known as monk parrots, the quaker originates from South America.
 Intelligent and social quakers are active birds that bond closely with their owners.
 They adore cuddles and scratches but hate being left alone for too long.

-Quaker parrots live in large flocks, with one large nest divided up into smaller sections.
-This creates an apartment-like habitat for everyone.
+Quaker parrots live in large flocks, with one large nest divided into smaller sections.
 When they’re domesticated, quaker parrots share this bond with their human family.

-When upset, they become noisy and disruptive, going so far as to pluck out their own feathers.
-Territorial and fearless, quaker parrots adapt well to family life but enjoy being the only pet, getting all the attention they need.
+They become noisy and disruptive when upset, going so far as plucking out their feathers.
+Territorial and fearless, quaker parrots adapt well to family life but enjoy being the only pet.

-African greys have been known to reach 60-80 years of age, making them a life-long commitment.
+African greys can reach 60-80 years of age, making them a life-long commitment.
 They’ll show their love and affection by spending time with their owners.

-They’re outgoing by nature, but this energy will be intensified around their favorite person.
-This is shown in their willingness to cuddle.
-They may scale your arm and tuck themselves against your neck.
+They’re naturally outgoing, but this energy will be intensified around their favorite person.
+This is shown in their willingness to cuddle, so they may scale your arm and tuck themselves against your neck.

-Once there, budgies like to pick at earrings and tug at hair.
-This preening behavior allows them to groom, which is a sign of trust and love.
+Once there, budgies pick at earrings and tug at hair.
+This preening behavior allows them to groom, which shows trust and love.
 Budgies are social and live in flocks of up to 100 birds.

-Budgies are known as playful and a little stubborn.
-A natural way of teasing each other in a flock is to steal food, toys and irritate one another.
-They can learn to play fetch and toil away at puzzles for hours.
+Budgies are playful and stubborn.
+A natural way of teasing each other in a flock is to steal food and toys and irritate each another.

 Cockatoos fall into the most affectionate parrot category.
-Funny, impish, and sociable, cockatoos are a great addition to any home environment.
+Funny, playful, and friendly, cockatoos are a wonderful addition to any home environment.
 These outgoing birds need daily attention.

-Prepare for having a smart, high-maintenance addition to your home.
-For the parrot to thrive and receive all the attention it needs, you must spend upwards of 2 hours a day with it.
-Cockatoos need to explore outside of their cage, play with toys, and interact with you.
+Prepare to have a smart, high-maintenance addition to your home.
+For them to thrive and receive all the attention they need, you must spend upwards of 2 hours a day with them.
+Cockatoos must explore outside their cage, play with toys, and interact with you.

 A cockatoo’s need for attention makes it very loving.
 Once properly bonded, cockatoos are loyal birds.
-Keeping them at home involves providing a large cage, along with toys and other forms of enrichment.
+Keeping them at home involves providing a large cage, toys, and other forms of enrichment.

 These gorgeous parrots are the largest of their kind, reaching over 40 inches in length.
-Considered very sociable, they love spending time with their owners.
+Considered very friendly, they love spending time with their owners.
 During this time, they prefer to: